Hi, I'm Kelly Charles-Collins

 - Being nominated for Tampa Bay Business Woman of the Year

-All while watching my son grow into a talented, successful man.
+All while watching my son grow into a brilliant, compassionate man.

 And I’m just beginning …